PlasmaSnake/comet/README.md

 #### Things I would have done differently/Refactorable items:
 * Database Access Objects: Refactor them into Models/BeanDAOs instead of CRUD-based DAOS
 * Refine the implementation of MVC and have the Controllers simple, business logic done in the beans, and the views with less code.
+* Table list/Graph in a more user friendly format